Rajnath Singh: Union Home Minister (2014–19)

-He was appointed the Union Minister of Home Affairs in the Narendra Modi government and was sworn in on 26 May 2014.
-At that time he was the former president of the party and was the one who named Narendra Modi as the Prime Minister Candidate for the party.
-After the win of the party in 2014 Lok Sabha Election he took over the position from Sushilkumar Shinde as the Minister of Home Affairs (India) from the year 2014–2019.
-And he is also the Current Deputy Leader of Lok Sabha from the year 2019.
+Rajnath Singh was appointed the Union Minister of Home Affairs in the Narendra Modi government and was sworn in on 26 May 2014.
+At the time he was the former president of the party and was the one who named Narendra Modi as the prime ministerial candidate for the party.
+After the win of the party in 2014 Lok Sabha election he took over the position from Sushilkumar Shinde as the Minister of Home Affairs from the year 2014–2019.
+He has also been the current Deputy Leader of Lok Sabha since 2019.

 JNU incident

-He triggered controversy amid the protests over the police action at Jawaharlal Nehru University (JNU), on 14 February 2016, claiming that the "JNU incident" was supported by Lashkar-e-Taiba chief Hafiz Saeed.
-He gave the statement when there was an Anti-National speeches in the JNU Delhi over the anniversary of hanging of Kashmiri Separist Maqbool Bhat and Afzal Guru on 9 February 2016.
-After the statement there was also a vast protest against Singh and after the arrests of Umar Khalid and Kanhaiya Kumar, he made meeting with many left leaders.
-He also assured the citizens that what he said was right and he also people assurance of not tolerating the Anti-National Acts.
-Singh at that time also appointed an SIT for the investigation of the matter.
+Singh triggered controversy amid the protests over the police action at Jawaharlal Nehru University (JNU), on 14 February 2016, claiming that the "JNU incident" was supported by Lashkar-e-Taiba chief Hafiz Saeed.
+He gave the statement in the backdrop of anti-national speeches in JNU related to the hanging anniversary of Kashmiri Separist Maqbool Bhat and Afzal Guru on 9 February 2016.
+After the statement there were protests against Singh.
+After the arrests of Umar Khalid and Kanhaiya Kumar, he met with many leaders from the left.

+Infiltration

 In May 2016, he claimed that infiltration from Pakistan declined by 52% in a period of two years.

 Bharat Ke Veer App

-On 9 April 2017, he launched Bharat Ke Veer Web portal and Application with Bollywood actor Akshay Kumar.
-This was an initiative taken by him for the welfare of Martyrs' family.
-Bharat Ke Veer is a fund-raising initiative by the Ministry of Home Affairs, Government of India on behalf of members of the Indian paramilitary Forces.
-Singh himself praised the app and at that time was the first donor of the app.

-An official anthem was launched on 20 January 2018 for the cause 'Bharat Ke Veer' by him along with film star Akshay Kumar, and other ministers Kiren Rijiju, Hansraj Ahir.
+On 9 April 2017, he launched Bharat Ke Veer web portal and application with Bollywood actor Akshay Kumar.
+This was an initiative taken by him for the welfare of martyrs' family.
+Bharat Ke Veer is a fund-raising initiative by the Ministry of Home Affairs, Government of India on behalf of members of the Indian paramilitary forces.
+Singh himself praised the app and was its first donor.
+An official anthem was launched on 20 January 2018 by him along with film star Akshay Kumar, and other ministers Kiren Rijiju and Hansraj Ahir.